jmartinsjrbr/introduction_to_microbiomics/README.md

 The steps below will guide you to proceed with virtualbox installation and VM setup: The VM was previously set with all softwares necessary for doing the course.

-1-	Download and install VirtualBox from https://www.virtualbox.org/wiki/Downloads and select the proper version according to host's OS;
+1-	Download and install VirtualBox from: https://www.virtualbox.org/wiki/Downloads and select the proper version according to host's OS;

 2-	Download and install Oracle VM VirtualBox extension pack from https://download.virtualbox.org/virtualbox/6.1.28/Oracle_VM_VirtualBox_Extension_Pack-6.1.28.vbox-extpack ;